-The clients were men who were possessions.

-much older than me, persuaded that they were doing me a favour.
-They showed me off like a trophy, just another one of their have sex for money, he threatened me."
+The clients were men who were much older than me, persuaded that they were doing me a favour.
+They showed me off like a trophy, just another one of their possessions.

 After three years of this life, I was completely lost.
 I wanted it all to stop, but Christophe put pressure on me.
 After an argument one night, he threw me out onto the street.
 That was when I decided to contact an association to help me find a way out of this situation.